Taksin's reunification of Siam: Departure from Ayutthaya

-Phraya Tak continued his journey through Nakhon Nayok, reaching Prachinburi on January 10.
-Phra Chiang-ngeon followed his master Phraya Tak so slowly that he was left behind.
-Phraya Tak punished Phra Chiang-ngeon by canning for disobedience.
-A large Burmese army came from Paknam Cholo on the Bangpakong River towards Phraya Tak at Prachinburi.
-Phraya Tak then prepared to face the Burmese and stationed his cannons.
-On January 10, the Burmese reached Phraya Tak at Prachinburi, leading to the Battle of Prachinburi.
-Phraya Tak ordered all the cannons to fire simultaneously at the Burmese to crush them.
-This was done three times, only then the Burmese were finally dispersed.
+Taksin continued his journey through Nakhon Nayok, reaching Prachinburi on January 10.
+Phra Chiang-ngeon, moving too slowly, was left behind.
+Taksin punished him with caning for disobedience.
+A large Burmese army advanced from Paknam Cholo on the Bangpakong River toward Prachinburi.
+Taksin prepared to defend by positioning his cannons.
+On January 10, the Burmese reached Taksin at Prachinburi, leading to the Battle of Prachinburi.
+Taksin ordered all cannons to fire at once—three full rounds—before the Burmese were finally dispersed.

-After his victory over the Burmese at Prachinburi, Phraya Tak shifted his journey downstream the Bangpakong River towards the Gulf of Siam, reaching Bang Plasoi (Chonburi) on the eastern coast on January 19.
-He defeated a local resistance at Pattaya and then continued his journey through Chomthien and Sattahip along the eastern coastline, reaching Rayong on January 25.
+Following this victory, Taksin moved downstream along the Bang Pakong River to the Gulf of Siam.
+He reach Bang Plasoi (Chonburi) on January 19, defeated local resistance at Pattaya, and continued along the eastern coastline through Jomtien and Sattahip.
+He arrived in Rayong on January 25.

-Phraya Tak in Rayong
+Taksin in Rayong

-In late January 1767, Phraya Tak and his retinue reached the outskirts of Rayong town, where the governor of Rayong arrived to meet with Phraya Tak to seek alliance.
-On January 21, Phraya Tak moved to settle in Wat Lum Mahachai Chumphon in the Rayong town, where Phraya Tak appointed his subordinate Phra Chiang-ngeon as Phra Thainam the commander of royal mercenary forces.
-Phraya Tak also elevated the ranks of his followers from Khun to Luang.
-Phraya Tak had appointed his own royal officials even before becoming a king.
+In late January 1767, Taksin and his retinue reached the outskirts of Rayong, where the governor of Rayong came to meet with him in search of an alliance.
+On January 21, Taksin settled at Wat Lum Mahachai Chumphon in the city, where he appointed his subordinate Phra Chiang-ngeon as Phra Thainam, commander of the royal mercenary forces.
+He also promoted his followers, elevating their ranks from Khun to Luang.
+Taksin had begun appointing his own royal officials even before becoming king.

-Two days later on January 23, however, two men in Rayong informed Phraya Tak that this was a plan to lure Phraya Tak into the trap as the two Rayong officials, namely Khun Ram and Muen Song, were then mustering the forces of 1,500 men from outside the Rayong town to attack Phraya Tak that night.
-Realizing that he was being deceived, Phraya Tak arrested the governor of Rayong into custody and prepared to face the attacks.
+However, on January 23, two men in Rayong warned Taksin that the alliance was a trap.
+The Rayong officials Khun Ram and Muen Song were secretly gathering 1,500 troops outside the city to launch an attack that very night.
+Realizing the deception, Taksin arrested the governor of Rayong and prepared for battle.